Ichneutica disjungens

 Ichneutica disjungens is a moth of the family Noctuidae.
 This species is endemic to New Zealand and can be found on the central volcanic plateau of the North Island and in the eastern as well as the south western parts of the South Island.
 I. disjungens inhabits tussock grasslands in the alpine and subalpine zones.
-The hosts of the larvae of this species include Poa cita, P. colensoi, Festuca novae-zelandiae and Dracophyllum acerosum.
+The hosts of the larvae of this species include Poa cita, P. colensoi, and Festuca novae-zelandiae.
 The adults of this species are distinctive and are unlikely to be confused with other species.
 They are on the wing between October and March.

 Taxonomy

 This species was first described by Francis Walker in 1858 using a male specimen collected by Percy Earl, likely in Waikouaiti, and named Heliophobus disjungens.
 The holotype specimen is held at the Natural History Museum, London.
 In 1868, thinking he was describing a new species, Achille Guenée named this species Hadena nervata.
 In 1887 Edward Meyrick synonymised that name and placed the species within the Mamestra genus.
 J. S. Dugdale discussed this species in his 1988 catalogue and placed it within the Graphania genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae.
 During this review the genus Ichneutica was greatly expanded and the genus Graphania was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica disjungens.